Celebrity Police Officers

 Before boldly going where no man had gone before, the creator of one of the most iconic television and film franchises of all times spent seven years working in the newspaper unit as an LAPD officer.
 He honed his screenwriting skills cleaning up stories for fellow officers to submit to the popular television show "Dragnet."
 After finding some success writing for television, Roddenberry launched his starship and created "Star Trek."

 Criminals beware.
 The Hulk has a badge.
 Although he's most famous for portraying Dr. Bruce Banner's alter ego on television, Ferrigno was sworn in as a full reserve deputy with the San Luis Obispo County Sheriff’s Office in 2012 after having served as a Los Angeles County reserve deputy since 2006.
 The "King of Queens" actor and prolific bodybuilder wasn't cut any breaks, either.
 He underwent a full background investigation, including psychological testing and a polygraph exam in order to follow in his police lieutenant father's footsteps.

 Just don't make him angry.
 You won't like him when he's angry.

-Wilkos also served in the U.S. Marine Corps, joining up right after high school, then applying to the Chicago P.D.
+Wilkos also served in the U.S. Marine Corps, joining up right after high school, then applying to the Chicago Police Department.
 He credits both stints with instilling in him the drive and confidence to successfully chase his dream.